Shoot From Below Set

 Connectors

 The connectors are small quick release connectors.
-With the nut removed the tube comes away fairly easy which makes filling and cleaning the bottles straight forward.
-The nut does not need to be that tight to get a a good seal.
+With the nut removed the tube comes away fairly easily which makes filling and cleaning the bottles straight forward.

-Here are slightly heavier connectors.
-These have a larger nut and, I believe, are designed for higher pressure.
 They are exactly the same to use and are available in the same price range as the ones above.

-Originally I wasn’t sure what connectors were suitable and bought quite a few different types.
 These are the cheapest I found but are designed for rigid tubes/pipes and not suitable for the soft PCV I use, however, if using rigid tubes these make a strong connection.

 Other Fittings

-Air pumps
+Air Pumps

 5V-12V 520 DC motor